0000xFFFF/4chan-dl/README.md

   -h, --help            show this help message and exit -d directory, --directory directory
                         directory to save files to
-  -o, --overwrite       if file exists with the same filename overwrite it (warning: will overwrite first file with that name)
-  -s, --skip            if file exists with the same filename skip it (warning: if multiple files have the same posted name in thread it will skip them)
-  -p, --postid          download files with post's id rather than posted filename -c, --combine         download files with post's id + posted name (postid_postname.ext) (recommended way to download if you use the -s flag)
-  -f file.txt, --filter file.txt
+  -o, --overwrite       if file exists with the same filename overwrite it -s, --skip            if file exists with the same filename skip it -p, --postid          download files with post's id rather than posted filename -c, --combine         download files with post's id + posted name (postid_postname.ext) (recommended way to download) -f file.txt, --filter file.txt
-                        urls to ignore stored in file
+                        urls to ignore stored in file -t num_threads, --threads num_threads
+                        number of download threads (default: 1)
 ```